masaldede/landing-page-creator/README.md

 - LocalStorage for data persistence
 - Hash-based routing for page navigation

-### Browser Compatibility

-- Chrome 60+
-- Firefox 55+
-- Safari 11+
-- Edge 79+

-### Data Storage

-Pages are stored in the browser's localStorage.
-Data persists across sessions but is limited to the specific browser and device where pages were created.

 ### Limitations

 - localStorage has a ~5-10MB limit (sufficient for thousands of pages)